5 Reasons for Boaters to be Thankful this Thanksgiving

-Here are 10 reasons to give extra thanks this Thanksgiving (in no particular order).
+Here's a few reasons to give extra thanks this Thanksgiving (in no particular order).

-3. Versatile Boats
+4. Versatile Boats

 Boats have become multi-mission vehicles as boaters ask them to do double and triple duty.
 Today, you can waterski behind a pontoon boat, sail a souped-up kayak, fish from a day cruiser or entertain with an outdoor galley on a center console fishing boat.
 There are no more hard rules for what a boat model is for so whatever the activity of the moment, boats can morph into the perfect platform.